Streaming Principal Component Analysis From Incomplete Data: Abstract

 \section{Abstract}

-{The linear subspace model is pervasive in science and engineering and particularly in large datasets which are often incomplete due to missing measurements and privacy issues.
-Therefore, a critical problem in modeling is to develop algorithms for estimating a low-dimensional subspace model from incomplete data efficiently in terms of both computational complexity and memory storage.
-In this paper we study an algorithm that processes blocks of incomplete data to estimate the underlying subspace model.
-Our algorithm has a simple interpretation as optimizing the subspace to fit the observed data block but remain close to the previous estimate.
-We prove a linear rate of convergence for the algorithm and our rate holds with high probability.}
+Linear subspace models are pervasive in computational sciences and particularly used for large datasets which are often incomplete due to privacy issues or sampling constraints.
+Therefore, a critical problem is developing an efficient algorithm for detecting low-dimensional linear structure from incomplete data efficiently, in terms of both computational complexity and storage.

+In this paper we propose a streaming subspace estimation algorithm called Subspace Navigation via Interpolation from Partial Entries ($\alg$) that efficiently processes blocks of incomplete data to estimate the underlying subspace model.
+In every iteration, $\alg$ finds the subspace that best fits the new data block but remains close to the previous estimate.
+We show that $\alg$ is a streaming solver for the underlying nonconvex matrix completion problem, that it converges globally {to a stationary point of this program} regardless of initialization, and that the convergence is locally linear with high probability.
+We also find that $\alg$ shows state-of-the-art performance in our numerical simulations.